microsoft/azure-shortcuts-for-java/README.md

 Azure azure = Azure.authenticate(authFilePath, subscriptionId);
 ```

 *Note: Active Directory auth for ARM currently requires a lot of inputs and token management logic.
-So to simplify matters, the above constructor assumes you have set up a service principal for your application and can put the required inputs into this experimental PublishSettings-like XML file in the following format:*
+To simplify matters, the above constructor assumes you have set up a service principal for your application and can put the required inputs into this experimental PublishSettings-like XML file in the following format:*

 ```xml
 <azureShortcutsAuth>